 Mill and Bakery is your ultimate vintage-style patisserie, filled to the brim with artisanal bread, pastries and cakes and other stuff you know you shouldn’t.
 With their daily selection of sweet treats, plus cakes made to order for weddings, you’ve got all your Melbourne cake needs covered.
 Who knew Docklands could be so delicious?

-Melbourne’s latest vegan haven is here and it’s sweeter than ever.
+This vegan haven resides in Richmond and it’s sweeter than ever.
 A dedicated vegan bakery and patisserie, Tidbit Cakes offers bespoke, whole cakes to order as well as a range of daily rotating treats.
-Raw cake slice options may include raw salted caramel, raw snickers, or caramel tahini.
-Instagram-friendly slices of cheesecake, pastel pink macarons and cupcakes topped with intricate designs (think: gold dusted strawberries, roses made from icing and edible flowers) beg to be eaten from the glass cabinet.
+Raw cake slice options may include raw salted caramel or raw snickers, and Instagram-friendly slices of cheesecake, pastel pink macarons and cupcakes topped with intricate designs (think: gold dusted strawberries, roses made from icing and edible flowers) beg to be eaten from the glass cabinet.

 Miss Ladybird Cakes